mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 This restriction was added historically due to the implementation not being able to handle ``die`` from a subprocess correctly (i.e. implicitly terminate the parent process).
-However, over time such an implementation has become necessary.
-EAPI 4 has specified that most of the ebuild helpers die on their own, at the same time specifying that they must be implemented as external commands!
+However, over time such an implementation became a necessity.
+EAPI 4 already specified that most of the ebuild helpers die on their own, at the same time specifying that they must be implemented as external commands.
 So the rationale is simple: if the package manager must provide a logic for its external commands to ``die`` reliably, there is no reason not to provide it for subshells in bash code.